Tips for Finding a Great Forex Broker

 Most day traders will lose money, and since most traders can't admit that to themselves, they blame others when it happens to them.
 Just because someone complains about losing money doesn't make the broker they were using bad, even though the writer may blame the broker.

 Look up what people are saying, but maintain objectivity.
 Lots of false information gets published with no credible reference.

 Personally Test out the Broker

 Your list of potential brokers should be smaller now.
 But with so much false information out there, don't make a decision yet.
 Instead, test out the brokers you are most interested in.

 - First, open a demo account and take note of the trading conditions.
 Your orders should execute instantly.
 Spreads should be tight and the platform stable, not crashing all the time.

 - If the demo works well for several weeks, then open a live account, with a fraction of the capital you intend to deposit.
 For example, if you have $10,000 to deposit, start by only putting in $1,000.

 - Trade the live account with your partial deposit for at least two weeks.
 During this time, continue to test customer support, asking them questions and assessing how quickly they respond.

 - Initiate a withdrawal for some of the funds in your account.
 Depending on your withdrawal method, this may cost you several dollars, but it's worth it to know whether withdrawals can be done easily.

 - If everything seems good after all this, you've done your due diligence.
 Deposit the rest of your capital and begin trading as usual.

 When you open a live account avoid any and all "bonuses" the forex broker may offer.
 Here's an example: "Open a $1,000 account and get $100 in bonus cash!"

 Nothing really comes for free.
-If you accept a bonus it may interfere with withdrawals, because some of the money in your account is now the brokers.
+If you accept a bonus it may interfere with withdrawals, because some of the money in your account is now the broker's money.
 Send an email with your account application that explicitly states you don't want to take part in any bonuses that they have on offer.